 Tuesday 8 am Hot Fusion Yoga & 10 am Gentle Yoga

 Friday 10 am Beginning Yoga & 12 pm Power Yoga

 Power Yoga is meant to build heat in the body and allows you to play with your edge.
 All are welcome in this power class and all skill levels can have a positive and accessible experience.

-Gentle Flow Yoga is a class that is great for beginners and advanced practitioners alike.
+Beginning Yoga (Gentle Flow Yoga) is a class that is great for beginners and advanced practitioners alike.
 This class will flow slowly through sun salutations and postures designed to build internal heat slowly and gently.
 Meditation and Pranaymana (breath work) techniques are taught to promote relaxation.
 Class concludes with Restorative Yoga postures which settle the body and mind.

 Trauma Informed Yoga Classes: These classes are designed to allow students to safely and comfortably get in touch with their bodies.
 Classes are similar to Gentle Flow classes but can be modified to suit the student.
 For more information about Trauma Informed Classes, please email me at nicole@riseandalign.